DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Limitations and Conclusion

 \section{Limitations and Conclusion}

 In this work, we present DreamGausssion, a 3D content generation framework that significantly improves the efficiency of 3D content creation.
-The key features of our work are: \textbf{1)} We design the generative Gaussian splatting pipeline which is highly efficient for 3D generation. \textbf{2)} We propose a mesh extraction algorithm that effectively derives textured meshes from 3D Gaussians. \textbf{3)} With our texture fine-tuning stage, our work can produce ready-to-use 3D assets with high-quality polygonal meshes from either a single image or text description within a few minutes.
+We design an efficient generative Gaussian splatting pipeline, and propose a mesh extraction algorithm from Gaussians.
+With our texture fine-tuning stage, we can produce ready-to-use 3D assets with high-quality polygonal meshes from either a single image or text description within a few minutes.

-\textbf{Limitations.} We share common problems with previous text-to-3D works: Multi-face Janus problem and baked lighting.
-Fortunately, it's possible to address these problems with recent advances in multi-view 2D diffusion models~\citep{shi2023mvdream,liu2023syncdreamer,zhao2023efficientdreamer} and latent BRDF auto-encoder~\citep{xu2023matlaber}.
-Besides, the back-view texture generated in our image-to-3D results may look blurry.
-This can be alleviated with longer stage 2 training.
+\textbf{Limitations.} \begin{diff} We share common problems with previous works: Multi-face Janus problem, over-saturated texture, and baked lighting.
+It's promising to address these problems with recent advances in score debiasing~\citep{armandpour2023re,hong2023debiasing}, camera-conditioned 2D diffusion models~\citep{shi2023mvdream,liu2023syncdreamer,zhao2023efficientdreamer,li2023sweetdreamer}, and BRDF auto-encoder~\citep{xu2023matlaber}. \end{diff} Besides, the back-view texture generated in our image-to-3D results may look blurry, which can be alleviated with longer stage 2 training.